lammps/lammps/doc/src/fix_electrode_conp.rst

 .. warning::

-   Atom positions of electrode particles have to be fixed at all times.
+   Positions of electrode particles have to be immobilized at all times.

 The parallelization for the fix works best if electrode atoms are evenly distributed across processors.
 For a system with two electrodes at the bottom